Hello, Diagram

 and q

 , but with a padding between the circle and the endpoints of the arrow.
-So we take the vector connecting them (pq
+Finding the start and endpoint of this arrow requires a little linear algebra:

-), normalize it to get the unit length direction (pqNorm
+), and normalize it to get the direction vector (pqNorm

-gets us the start of the arrow, and subtracting pStart
+gets the start of the arrow, and subtractpStart

-gets us the end.
-All of these vector operations are part of the Penrose API, in the exported ops
+All of these vector operations are available in the ops

 Drawing the arrow is now self-explanatory: